IanValdovinos/taco-tequila/README.md

 ## References
 How to create a react application from the command line, check out https://www.w3schools.com/react/default.asp

-How to add routing (multi-page navigation) to React application, check out https://www.w3schools.com/react/react_router.asp
+How to add routing (multi-page navigation) to React application, check out https://reactrouter.com/en/main

+To learn how to add curved edges to a div, check out this [video](https://www.youtube.com/watch?v=tCrzU0VGh1M).
+The tool used in the video can be found [here](https://www.shapedivider.app/).
+To use the online tool in the video for a React.js application, you must replace "class" by "className" and replace any dahses (-) with underscores (_), otherwise, the correct styling won't be applied.

 ## Learn More